energizer91/smart-request-balancer/README.md

 ```

 Here you see that we are calling `queue.request()` with 3 parameters:
-- Request handler: promise which will be executed
+- `fn` Request handler: promise which will be executed
-- Unique key of request: For example, user_id of chat
+- `key` Unique key of request: For example, user_id of chat
-- Rule name: Rule which we configured at queue creation
+- `rule` Rule name: Rule which we configured at queue creation

 Also you can see that we are handling retry in request handler.
 That's our plan B in
 order that Telegram API somehow gets requests overflow.
 Just call this retry function with some `Number`